 Effects of meth addiction

-Methamphetamine abuse has a significant number of negative effects.
-It can affect your physical and behavioral health as well as result in broken relationships and legal consequences.
-The Substance Abuse and Mental Health Services Administration (SAMHSA) lists a number of physical health consequences for meth addiction, both short and long-term.
+Methamphetamine abuse has a large number of negative effects.
+It can affect your physical and behavioral health, result in broken relationships, and lead to legal consequences.
+The Substance Abuse and Mental Health Services Administration (SAMHSA) lists a number of physical health consequences for meth addiction, both in the short and long term.

 Short-term physical and behavioral health effects include: